polkadot-js/polkadot-js.github.io/README.md

 # polkadot-js.github.io

-This is the source for the [polkadot-js site](https://polkadot-js.github.io), dealing with a lightweight overview of the repositories.
+This is the source for the [polkadot-js site](https://polkadot-js.github.io), dealing with a lightweight overview of the available repositories, projects and ongoing work.

 ## development

-- Clone repository
-- Install jekyll & bundler if not available `gem install jekyll && gem install bundler`
+- Install jekyll & bundler if not available `gem install jekyll && gem install bundler` (Ruby required)
 - Install dependencies `bundle install`
 - Start Jekyll `bundle exec jekyll serve`
 - Access site locally on `http://localhost:4000`